bolanzach/ztalks/readme.md

 yarn build
 ```

 This will generate the appropriate files in the `/dist` directory.
 The files to serve exist in dist.
+It's plain old static HTML so you can view the site at `path/to/ztalks/dist/index.html`.

+> Note: May need to manually create a `/dist` folder if none exists